-Payscale’s approach to Employee Reported data, HR Compensation data and survey data ensures a precise view of salaries and skills premiums.
+Payscale’s approach to Compensation data and survey data ensures a precise view of salaries through a variety of data methodology and validation processes.
 As an example, our four-step methodology ensures accuracy and transparency from the collection and validation of data to the delivery of insights.

 Employee Reported data

 Payscale’s Employee Reported data is built upon our proprietary machine learned model developed over 15 years of big data analytics, human expertise, and customer insight, which provides the most accurate pay predictions in the market.

 Leverage HRIS-aggregated data to build employer-sourced datasets for use just like a traditional surveys.
 Payscale Peer blends a modern methodology using smart algorithms to improve mundane tasks such as job matching and survey participation.